NordicHPC/sonar/doc/roadmap.md

 Sonar should consist of three parts:

-- Data gathering → This just gathers data and saves it.
+- Snapshotting of "ps".
+This just gathers data and saves it.
 No "above-basic" parsing or processing.
 Should be fast and be able to run e.g. every 20 minutes.
-- Mapping → This parses the files written by the gatherer and creates standardized output depending on the use-case.
+- Mapping: This parses the files written by the gatherer and creates standardized output depending on the use-case.
 Speed is not too important, should run e.g. daily.
-- Visualising → This accepts the processed data and presents it depending on the use-case (website, stdout, or csv).
+- Visualising: This accepts the processed data and presents it depending on the use-case (website, stdout, or csv).

-### Module 1: Data gathering
+### Module 1: Snapshotting

 This milestone is in principle complete.